Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary

-We measure $\chib=\chibcontall$, with most of the posterior support in between $\chib=0$ and $\chib=0.1$.
-Given the assumptions in our population models, we find that BHs in merging BBHs are born with low, but non-zero spin.
-We find that $\chib>0$ is preferred over $\chib=0$, with a log Bayes factor $\log_{10}\mathcal{B}_{\chib=0}^{\chib>0}=\chibcontSDR$.
-The narrow hyperposterior on $\chib$ may be an artefact of the assumption in the population models that BHs share a common birth spin in the absence of spin-up effects.
+The narrow hyperposterior on $\chib$ may be an artefact of the assumption in the population models that black holes share a common birth spin in the absence of spin-up effects \citep{zevinOneChannelRule2021}.
 This assumption causes the sharp feature at $\chib$ in the $\chi_\mathrm{eff}$ distributions (Figure~\ref{fig:flowmodelcorner}).
-In our models for $\chib=0$, BHs uninfluenced by binary interactions (typically including the first born BH for the CE and SMT channels) are born with negligible spin, following the assumption of efficient angular momentum transfer \citep{Fuller:2019sxi}.
+Our models for $\chib=0$ follow the assumption of efficient angular momentum transfer, meaning that black holes uninfluenced by binary interactions (typically including the first-born black hole for the CE and SMT channels) are born with negligible spin \citep{Fuller:2019sxi}.
 In this case, natal spins are expected to be in a narrow range $\chib \lesssim 0.01$.
-The assumption that BHs are born with low spin may not hold when considering different prescriptions for angular momentum transfer or tidal spin up \citep{Belczynski:2017gds,Bavera:2020inc,Olejak:2021iux,Fuller:2022ysb}.
+The assumption that black holes are born with low spin may not hold when considering different prescriptions for angular momentum transfer or tidal spin up \citep{Belczynski:2017gds,Bavera:2020inc,Olejak:2021iux,Fuller:2022ysb}.
 For example, with less efficient angular momentum transfer, we expect the distribution of effective inspiral spin of \acp{BBH} to broaden \citep[e.g.,][]{Perigois:2023ihi}.
-Other influences on the natal spin of a BH include formation kicks \citep{Baibhav:2024rkn} and accretion during BH formation \citep{Issa:2025jzq}, while super Eddington accretion could increase the spins of BHs post-formation \citep{vanSon:2020zbk, Bavera:2020uch, Zevin:2022wrw}.
+Other influences on the natal spin of a black hole include formation kicks \citep{Baibhav:2024rkn} and accretion during black hole formation \citep{Issa:2025jzq}, while super Eddington accretion could increase the spins of black holes post-formation \citep{vanSon:2020zbk, Bavera:2020uch, Zevin:2022wrw}.
 Larger spins are considered as a proxy for these influences within the population models we use by increasing $\chib$; however, the models with $\chib>0$ maintain the narrow range of natal spin values.